 Results and Interpretation

+Figure 4 displays the data we gathered for each filter in the forward bias configuration from 0 V to 30 V.

 Figure 4: Data we gathered for each filter in the forward bias configuration from 0 V to 30 V. The trend of smaller wavelength light resulting in a larger current appears very clearly in our data.
 Shorter wavelength light means more energetic photons imparting their energy to photoelectrons, resulting in more energetic and faster photoelectrons.
 More energetic photoelectrons means that more photoelectrons will have sufficient energy to cross the gap, resulting in a higher current.

-Figure 4 displays the data we gathered for each filter in the forward bias configuration from 0V to 30V.
 The trend of smaller wavelength light resulting in a larger current appears very clearly in our data.
 This is consistent with what we would expect, as shorter wavelengths mean higher frequency light which means more energetic photons imparting their energy to photoelectrons.
 Since the photoelectrons have more energy if the wavelength of incident light is shorter, more photoelectrons will have sufficient energy to cross the gap, resulting in a higher current.
 Each curve has uncertainty bars in both the voltage and the current, even though the voltage uncertainty bars are not visible.
 The uncertainty in both the voltage and the current come from the limitations of our data gathering apparatuses.

+Figure 5 displays the data we gathered for each filter in the reverse bias configuration from 0V to -2V.

 Figure 5: Data we gathered for each filter in the reverse bias configuration from 0V to -2V.
 We see that the knees in the curves follow a pattern of shorter wavelength corresponding to a greater negative voltage.
 This makes sense because more energetic photoelectrons require a greater applied potential to halt, and accordingly, the most energetic light generates the photoelectrons that require the most voltage to stop.

-Figure 5 displays the data we gathered for each filter in the reverse bias configuration from 0V to -2V.
 At first glance, one might conclude that our trend of shorter wavelengths resulting in a larger current does not hold with this data set given how the 405nm filter has a lower current than the 436nm filter at 0V.
-However, looking at the scale of the values for the measured currents in Figure 5 and Figure 4, we can conclude that this discrepancy is temporary and negligible, because all filters generate nearly the same amount of current at 0 V relative to their generated currents at 30 V in Figure 4.
+However, looking at the scale of the values for the measured currents in Figure 5 and Figure 4, we see that this discrepancy is temporary, because all filters generate nearly the same amount of current at 0 V relative to their generated currents at 30 V in Figure 4.

-The data that Figure 5 displays is most useful in determining at what voltage there is no more forward current for each filter.
-This can be accomplished through seeking the voltage at which the rather constant decrease in voltage stops for each filter and “levels out”, representing only the reverse current discussed previously.
+The data that Figure 5 displays is most useful in determining the stopping voltage.
+This can be accomplished through determining the voltage at which the rather constant decreasing curve in voltage stops for each filter and “levels out”, representing only the reverse current discussed previously.
 This point is referred to as the “knee” in the curve, the voltage at which the curve changes from decreasing to flat.
 When seeking to answer where the stopping potential is for each filter (i.e., where the knees in the curves are) based on the data in Figure 5, we see that our data is consistent with what we would expect.
-More energetic photoelectrons require a greater applied potential to halt, and accordingly, the most energetic light (the light with the shortest wavelength and consequentially the highest frequency) generates the photoelectrons that require the most voltage to stop.
+More energetic photoelectrons require a greater applied potential to halt, and the most energetic light (the light with the shortest wavelength and consequentially the highest frequency) generates the photoelectrons that require the most voltage to stop.
 We see that the knees in the curves follow this pattern of shorter wavelength corresponding to a greater negative voltage.
 Each curve has uncertainty bars in both the voltage and the current, even though the voltage uncertainty bars are not visible.
 The uncertainty in both the voltage and the current come from the limitations of our data gathering apparatuses.